cncf/tag-env-sustainability/website/content/glossary/_index.md

 Any kind of gasses caused by nature or human activities that trap heat in the atmosphere.
 GHG includes carbon dioxide, methane, ozone and others.
 These gasses are called greenhouse gas because they have the same effect as a greenhouse: the sunlight can enter the house and part is reflected back, but it can‘t leave the greenhouse fully because the roof prevents the heat from escaping.
-This causes the inside of a greenhouse to get hotter and hotter, the same as what’s going on with the earth.
+This causes the inside of a greenhouse to get hotter and hotter, the same as what is going on with the earth.
 See also: Emissions.

 ## N

 #### **Net Zero**

-Stands for zero-carbon emission.
-This means that a company that causes carbon emissions needs to store or neutralize the same amount of carbon.
+This phrase stands for zero-carbon emissions, in that anyone (including companies) using this term must store or neutralize the same amount of carbon as that consumed.
-In the best case scenario, an organization doesn‘t cause carbon pollution at all.

 ## O

 #### **Operational Carbon Emission**

-The amount of carbon emitted during the active in-use phase, typical examples are buildings like data centers, or (if measurable)these can be also smaller elements like servers.
+This refers to the quantity of carbon emitted during the phase where something is in use.
+Typical examples are when buildings like data centers are in use, or (if measurable) this may also refer to smaller elements in that datacenter, such as when a server is powered on.
 Per definition, operational carbon emissions include the usage, management and maintenance.

 ## P